+38 (097) 842 08 34

 An example is the exterior of the Ribas Karpaty hotel (Polianytsia village, Ivano-Frankivsk region), which combines restrained natural colours and interesting lighting that emphasises the geometry of the facade.
 On the contrary, the facade of the Odesa hotel WOL.121 uses contrasting colours and a rhythmic series of windows and painted parts, as it is a city hotel that should be part of the urban environment.

-Terms of reference.
+Terms of reference for hotel design.
 We are setting the record straight

 There is no result without the TOR.
 A technical specification is a key document that defines the basic requirements and parameters for hotel design.
 It includes plans and drawings, technical specifications, calculations, and other documents necessary for the full presentation of the project and its implementation.
+A properly structured technical specification for a hotel project defines the standards, layout requirements, principles of engineering system operation, and also sets the boundaries for budget and timelines.
 It is important that the terms of reference are drawn up in partnership with architects, engineers, and other specialists.
 This is the only way to take into account all aspects and ensure the successful implementation of the project.

 A team of contractors.
 Different views on the same issue